 SafeStats was made into one team in 2013.
 Before that it had existed in different locations and under different names (LASS, LCIS, IES) since 2002.

-Our team is made up of Rich Fairchild and Sophie Deakin – two analysts at City Hall.
-We are part of the Greater London Authority’s Strategic Crime Analysis (SCAn) function.
+Our team is made up of Rich Fairchild and Sophie Deakin – two Senior Strategic Crime Analysts at City Hall.
+They make up the Greater London Authority’s Strategic Crime Analysis (SCAn) function.

 We regularly use our data to advise City Hall and its relevant bodies on policies and priorities.